You’re right. I don’t fit in here.

 Andy Sachs to Miranda Priestly, in The Devil Wears Prada

-So, you decide, with a sense of calling and great resolve, to start a Speakers Bureau, from scratch, in the very area where the big guerrilla in the industry is firmly planted and in control.
+So, you decide, with a sense of calling and great resolve, to start a Speakers Bureau, from scratch, in the very area where the big gorilla in the industry is firmly planted and in control.
 What a “preposterous idea.”
-What do you do?
+What do you do?o

 You’re smart, you work very hard, and you have a touch of good luck (that comes in the decision of Ronald Reagan selecting you to represent him), and you build a new powerhouse bureau.